-The use of technology has become a significant component of many safeguarding issues.
-Child sexual exploitation; radicalisation; sexual predation: technology often provides the platform that facilitates harm.
-An effective approach to online safety empowers a school or college to protect and educate the whole school or college community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.
+An effective whole school and college approach to online safety empowers a school or college to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.

-Keeping Children Safe in Education, September 2018.
-Annex C: Online safety
+Keeping Children Safe in Education, September 2023.
+Paragraph 135

 The development and expansion of the use of technology, and particularly the internet, has transformed learning in schools.
 Children need to develop high level ICT and Computing skills, not only to maximise their potential use as a learning tool, but also to prepare themselves as lifelong learners and for future employment.
 Dropmore Infant School believes it is important to ensure that children are safe and protected from potential harm when using the internet and related communications technologies.
 In addition to implementing appropriate filtering and a monitoring system, recognising E-Safety issues and potential dangers and planning and educating accordingly should help ensure safe and appropriate use of communications technologies.

-This E-Safety policy applies to all members of the school community who have access to and are users of the school ICT systems, both in and out of the school.
 Breaches of this E-Safety policy can lead to civil, disciplinary and criminal action being taken against staff, pupils and members of the wider school community.
 It is crucial that we are aware of the offline consequences that online actions can have.

+This E-Safety policy applies to all members of the school community (including staff, pupils, volunteers, parents/carers, visitors) who have access to and are users of the school ICT systems, both in and out of the school.